IBM/ibm-cloud-functions-serverless-ocr-openchecks/README.md

 ### Set up Object Storage

-Log into the Bluemix console and create an Object Storage instance and name it `checks-os`.
-Create a container within named `checks`.
-Update the `local.env` variables for `SWIFT_USER_ID`, `SWIFT_PASSWORD`, `SWIFT_PROJECT_ID`, and `SWIFT_REGION_NAME` accordingly.
+Log into the Bluemix console and create an [Object Storage instance](https://console.ng.bluemix.net/catalog/services/object-storage?env_id=ibm:yp:us-south&taxonomyNavigation=services) named `object-storage-openchecks`.
+Create a container within named `openchecks`.
+Create a new set of credentials for the service and update the `local.env` variables for `OBJECT_STORAGE_USER_ID`, `OBJECT_STORAGE_PASSWORD`, `OBJECT_STORAGE_PROJECT_ID`, and `OBJECT_STORAGE_REGION_NAME` accordingly.

 ### Set up SendGrid

-Log into the Bluemix console and create a SendGrid instance.
-If you don't want to pay for the minimum plan, you can go to SendGrid.com directly to request a free trial.
+Log into the Bluemix console and create a [SendGrid](https://console.ng.bluemix.net/catalog/services/sendgrid/?taxonomyNavigation=services) instance.
+If you don't want to pay for the minimum plan, you can go to [SendGrid directly to request a free trial](http://sendgrid.com/).
 Follow the developer documentation to configure an API key.
 Update `local.env` accordingly.
+There is important additional information on [configuring SendGrid with Bluemix here](https://www.ibm.com/blogs/bluemix/2016/12/using-sendgrid-easy-sending-email/) in case you run into any issues.

+### Set up Docker Hub

+Create a [Docker Hub](https://hub.docker.com/) account if you don't already have one.
+This account will be used to upload and tag your Docker action after it's built.
+OpenWhisk will then download your image by tag name.
+Update `local.env` with your `DOCKER_HUB_USERNAME` and `DOCKER_HUB_PASSWORD`.

 ## Set up OpenWhisk actions, triggers, and rules

 If you haven't already, download, install, and test the [`wsk` CLI tool](https://new-console.ng.bluemix.net/openwhisk/cli) with your Bluemix account.

-Run the following commands to set up the OpenWhisk resources with a deployment script:

-- Make sure `local.env` is complete.
-Run `source local.env`.
-- Run the `deploy.sh` script.
+Run the `deploy.sh` script.
 For example, `./deploy.sh --install`

 ## Running the sample

 At this point the triggers, rules, and actions are in place.
 The Object Storage polling trigger will run every 20 seconds for half an hour by default (90 invocations).
-You can change this in the `deploy.sh` script by modifying the `maxTriggers` value.
+You can change this by updating the `POLL_CHECKS_CRON` and `POLL_CHECKS_TIMES` variables.

 Open another terminal to start tailing the OpenWhisk logs with `wsk activation poll` so you can see the progress when you start running the sample and are able to debug any issues.

 To start the sample, rename the two check images to contain a valid email address that you have access to.
 That is where the SendGrid notifications will be sent.
-Then use the Bluemix UI to add those images to your `checks` container.
+Then use the Bluemix UI to add those images to your `openchecks` container.

 The `find-new-checks` action will download the images on its next poll (within 20 seconds as set by the alarm trigger) and this will start the sequence of actions.